a2nagi/fractals/README.md

-# fractals
+# Fractals

+### Sierpenski
-Fractal generated used as a loader
+Fractal used as loading animation for games and websites